James R. Spotila, PhD

 Jacob Owens became the Director of Conservation at the Los Angeles Zoo in mid- 2019.
-He had previously been a Global Cause Postdoctoral Fellow working as a Research Associate at the Chengdu Research Base of Giant Panda Breeding.
-Since 2014, he has worked on our international science team to develop an effective program to release giant pandas into the wild.
+He had previously been a Global Cause Postdoctoral Fellow in 2014.
+The Chengdu Research Base of Giant Panda Breeding later hired him as a Research Associate to help its project science team develop an effective program to release giant pandas into the wild.
 He continues as a reintroduction team advisor.
 Dr. Owens completed his Ph.D. in Environmental Science at Drexel University in 2013 and is a member of the International Union for Conservation of Nature (IUCN) Species Survival Commission for both the Primate Specialist Group and the Reintroduction Specialist Group.

 Ramana Callan, PhD

-Ramana Callan is a Global Cause Postdoctoral Fellow working as a Research Associate at the Chengdu Research Base of Giant Panda Breeding.
-She was inspired to join the Global Cause team after listening to Dr. Benjamin Kilham talk about the insights he gained into the behavior of black bears while raising and releasing orphaned cubs.
-Dr. Callan has applied our soft release reintroduction methods in her work with captive bred giant panda cubs at the Panda Valley research station in Dujiangyan and has done important research on panda habitat.
+Ramana Callan was selected as a Global Cause Postdoctoral Fellow in 2016.
+The Chengdu Research Base of Giant Panda Breeding later hired her as a Research Associate to help its project science team implement the soft release reintroduction method.
+She interacted with captive bred giant panda cubs at the Panda Valley research station in Dujiangyan and has done important research on panda habitat.
 Dr. Callan completed her Ph.D. in Forest Service at the University of Georgia in 2010 and has taught wildlife conservation at the SUNY ESF Ranger School in the Adirondack Mountains of upstate New York.
 Returning from China in 2018, she has accepted a position on the faculty at Miami University, Ohio.

 Frank Paladino, PhD